Our Team

 Emily Beebe

 Emily assists with arts classes and documentation of activities and events for the Joy for Seniors program.
-She is a passionate creative specializing in Digital Photography, Videography, and Documentary Storytelling.
-She holds a Bachelor’s Degree in Creative Media and Film from Northern Arizona University, where she honed her skills and gained experience directing and managing projects and creating content for different platforms.
+She is a passionate creative specializing in Digital Photography, Videography, Video Editing, and Documentary Storytelling.
+She holds a Bachelor’s Degree in Creative Media and Film from Northern Arizona University, where she honed her skills and gained experience directing and managing projects and creating both long and short content for different platforms.
 She has extensive experience working with underserved communities through volunteer and nonprofit service.

 Aidé Basilio